Marysville, Washington: Transportation

 Public transportation in Marysville and Snohomish County is provided by Community Transit.
 The agency operates all-day local bus service in Marysville on four routes, connecting to Smokey Point, the Tulalip Indian Reservation, Lake Stevens, Everett and Lynnwood.
-Community Transit also operates five commuter express routes during peak hours from park and ride facilities in Marysville to the Boeing Everett Factory, Downtown Seattle and the University of Washington campus.
+Community Transit also operates express routes from park and ride facilities in Marysville with all-day service to Lynnwood City Center station and peak hour service to the Boeing Everett Factory.
 Marysville is one of the largest cities in the metro area excluded from the Sound Transit regional service area, but expressed interest in joining the regional transit authority in the 1990s.
-The city plans to receive Swift Bus Rapid Transit service from Community Transit by 2028, and has been listed as a candidate for future Sounder commuter rail and Link light rail service.
+The Swift Gold Line, a bus rapid transit route, is planned to connect Everett to Marysville and Smokey Point with a route along State Avenue; it is scheduled to open by 2029.
+Marysville has also been listed as a candidate for future Sounder commuter rail and Link light rail service.

 Marysville is bisected by a north–south railroad operated by BNSF Railway, carrying freight as well as Amtrak Cascades passenger trains that do not stop in Marysville.
-The nearest passenger rail station is located in Everett, also served by Greyhound intercity bus service, although there are plans from the Tulalip Tribes to build a train station at NE 116th Street in Marysville.
+The nearest passenger rail station is located in Everett, also served by intercity bus service; the Tulalip Tribes listed plans to build a train station at NE 116th Street in Marysville in the 2010s.
 The railroad, which includes a spur line to serve Arlington, has 23 total level crossings in Marysville that cause traffic congestion on intersecting streets.
 The nearest municipal airports to Marysville are Arlington Municipal Airport and Paine Field in Everett, while the nearest international airport is Seattle–Tacoma International Airport, 45 mi to the south.
 A private airport and housing development, Frontier Airpark, is located between Marysville and Granite Falls.